sysfce2/python-incremental/README.rst

 Updating
 --------

-Incremental includes a tool to automate updating your Incremental-using project's version called ``incremental.update``.
+Incremental includes a tool to automate updating your Incremental-using project's version called ``incremental``.
 It updates the ``_version.py`` file and automatically updates some uses of Incremental versions from an indeterminate version to the current one.
 It requires ``click`` from PyPI.

-``python -m incremental.update <projectname>`` will perform updates on that package.
+``incremental update <projectname>`` will perform updates on that package.
-The commands that can be given after that will determine what the next version is.
+The commands that can be given after that determine what the next version is.

 - ``--newversion=<version>``, to set the project version to a fully-specified version (like 1.2.3, or 17.1.0dev1).
 - ``--rc``, to set the project version to ``<year-2000>.<month>.0rc1`` if the current version is not a release candidate, or bump the release candidate number by 1 if it is.